phelpsm1/skeleton/README.md

       }
     ]

-The url attribute is linked to the [Inside Blue](https://soco.intel.com) profile and the role attribute can be anything, e.g. Developer, Systems Analyst, Integrator, Tester, etc
+The url attribute is linked to the [Inside Blue](https://soco.intel.com) profile and the role attribute can be anything, e.g. Developer, Systems Analyst, Integrator, Tester, etc.

-For more information, see the [people fields section](https://docs.npmjs.com/files/package.json#people-fields-author-contributors) in the package.json documentation
+For more information, see the [people fields section](https://docs.npmjs.com/files/package.json#people-fields-author-contributors) in the package.json documentation.

 #### pillar

-The name of the pillar within TMG SP S, e.g. capactiy, capital, cost
+The name of the pillar within CCSD, e.g. capacity, capital, cost.

     "pillar": "capital"